robOcity/ai-course/resources/python-and-ai-resources.md

 ## Command Line

-Coding involves using the command line and learning how is made easy these great tutorials.
+Coding involves using the command line and learning how it is made easy in these great tutorials.

 1. [Django Girl's Command Line Tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/) - An accessible introduction to the command line for Windows, macOS, and Linux.